 As a general officer, Paxton served initially as Director, Programs Division, Deputy Commandant Programs and Resources.
 This was followed by three years as Commanding General of Marine Corps Recruit Depot, San Diego and the Western Recruiting Region.
 He then assumed command of 1st Marine Division for a year followed by a subsequent year as Chief of Staff for Multi-National Forces – Iraq.
 He returned to the Joint Staff for just under three years serving most of that tour as J-3, Director of Operations.
 Returning to the Marine Corps, he assumed command of II Marine Expeditionary Force and Commander Marine Forces Africa.
 That was succeeded as Commanding General Marine Corps Forces Command, Commanding General Fleet Marine Force Atlantic, and Commander Marine Forces Europe.
 He was promoted to General on 15 Dec 2012 and served as Assistant Commandant of the Marine Corps until his retirement in August of 2016, completing over 42 years of commissioned service.

-General Paxton is a graduate of the U.S. Army Infantry Officer Advanced Course and Marine Corps Command and Staff College.
-He has also served as a Commandant’s Fellow at the Brookings Institute as well as at the Council on Foreign Relations.
+General Paxton is a graduate of the U.S. Army Infantry Officer Advanced Course and the Marine Corps Command and Staff College.
+He also served as a Commandant’s Fellow at the Brookings Institute and the Council on Foreign Relations.
 He lives in northern Virginia with his wife Debbie.
 They are the proud parents of three adult children.